getodk/central-backend/README.md

 ### Sending email

 It isn't necessary to send mail in order to run a development server.
-For account creation, one may simply use the command line scripts to manually set a password on an account once created.
-If one wishes to test that emails do work, however, a working localhost SMTP relay must be set up.
-On a Mac, this may be accomplished as follows:
+One can modify the email configuration (`config/default.json`) to use the `json`, as the `test` config already does, whereupon emails are outputted to the local server log and delivery is not attempted.

+If one wishes to send mail, the `sendmail` provider is relatively foolproof so long as it is available locally.
+Postfix is the easiest way to ensure this.
+It may be necessary to configure Postfix to negotiate TLS with servers it connects to.
+If so, these commands ought to suffice:

 ```bash
 sudo postfix tls enable-client